 What is Plantar Fasciitis?

+Plantar fasciitis is a common foot condition that can often cause pain in the heel and bottom of the foot.
 The term plantar fasciitis means inflammation of your plantar fascia.
-The plantar fascia runs along the bottom of your foot from your heel bone to the ball of the foot and through to your toes.
-It’s a very strong ligament, so problems usually occur beneath the heel at the attachment to the heel bone.
+Plantar fasciitis occurs due to inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of your foot from your heel bone to the ball of the foot and through to your toes.

 What Causes Heel Pain in The Morning?

-People with plantar fasciitis often complain of heel pain, and it’s usually reported as being worse in the morning or after sitting or resting for a while.
+People with plantar fasciitis often complain of heel pain, and it’s usually reported as being worse in the morning or after sitting or simply resting for a while.
 The reason for the severe pain when arising from rest is thought to be the result of micro-tearing of scar tissue when you first place load on the plantar fascia.

 The plantar fascial ligament will undergo a process called fibrosis (or scar tissue formation) when at rest.
 When a person with a healing plantar fascia arises from rest, the scar tissue is then torn which causes pain with the first few steps.
 The tearing often occurs at the origin of the plantar fascia just beneath the heel bone.
-Eventually, the pain eases after 8 to 10 steps because the tearing reduces.
-If a person continues to stand and walk for long periods throughout the day, the pain will usually return.
-In summary, the heel pain in the morning is caused by microscopic tearing of the scar tissue which forms to heal the plantar fascia.

 Looking for an Adelaide Podiatrist for plantar fasciitis heel pain treatment?